ebrandi/FDD-book/content/chapters/part1/chapter-03.md

 estimatedReadTime: 120
 ---

-# Chapter 3: A Gentle Introduction to UNIX
+# A Gentle Introduction to UNIX

 Now that your FreeBSD system is installed and running, it's time to get comfortable living inside it.
 FreeBSD isn't just an operating system, it's part of a long tradition that started with UNIX more than fifty years ago.